risk-first/website/menagerie/Software-Dependency-Risk.md

 > "Bounded rationality is the idea that when individuals make decisions, their rationality is limited by the tractability of the decision problem, the cognitive limitations of their minds, and the time available to make the decision. " - [Bounded Rationality, _Wikipedia_](https://en.wikipedia.org/wiki/Bounded_rationality)

-(Unfortunately, we know that most decisions _don't_ really get made this way.
-We have things like [Confirmation Bias](https://en.wikipedia.org/wiki/Confirmation_bias) (looking for evidence to support a decision you've already made) and [Cognitive Inertia](https://en.wikipedia.org/wiki/Cognitive_inertia) (ignoring evidence that would require you to change your mind) to contend with.)
+Unfortunately, we know that most decisions _don't_ really get made this way.
+We have things like [Confirmation Bias](https://en.wikipedia.org/wiki/Confirmation_bias) (looking for evidence to support a decision you've already made) and [Cognitive Inertia](https://en.wikipedia.org/wiki/Cognitive_inertia) (ignoring evidence that would require you to change your mind) to contend with.

-Let's try to build a model of what this decision making process should involve.
+But, leaving that aside, let's try to build a model of what this decision making process _should_ involve.
 Luckily, other authors have already considered the problem of choosing good software libraries, so let's start there.

 In the table below, I am summarizing three different sources, which give descriptions of which factors to look for when choosing open-source libraries.